 How to prepare your coffee

-We can supply you with pre-ground coffee but we recommend purchasing whole bean.
+We can supply you with pre-ground coffee but we recommend you buy whole bean.
 As soon as coffee beans are ground, the flavours and aromas start to dissipate.
 Whole beans stay fresher for longer.
 Pre-ground coffee tastes its best in the first seven days after opening.

-Keeping method, water and brew time constant, grinding on your own just before you brew, gives you control over the process and helps you make your coffee exactly how you like it.
+Keeping method, water and brew time constant, grinding on just before you brew, gives you more control over the process and helps you make your coffee just how you like it.

 The following table may be useful: